heinten/Introduction-into-CFD/3-backward-step/3-post-processing.md

 Once the simulation has finished and all the time directories are written out, the simulation results can be analysed.
 First, let us examine the data written by the function objects: the average inlet pressure and velocity components at the probe location.

+> **Note**
+>
+> In order to quickly evaluate the monitored results from the function objects, gnuplot scripts are added to the `backward-step` case directory.
+Executing them automatically creates the diagramms for residuals, average inlet pressure and probe velocity components.
+By typing the following command in the terminal, the diagrams are automatically created using gnuplot and stored as **png** files:
+> ```
+> gnuplot create_plots.gnu
+>```

 ## Average inlet pressure

 Similar to the residuals data, the average inlet pressure is written to the file `postProcessing/averageInletPressure/0/surfaceFieldValue.dat` and can be plotted with any tool available, such as Microsoft Excel, gnuplot or python.
 The resulting diagram will look like follows: